linnarsson-lab/auto-annotation/Developmental/Ectoderm/NbGlutHc1.md

 [DOI: 10.1016/j.neuron.2005.08.028] Math1 is expressed in temporally discrete pools of cerebellar rhombic-lip neural progenitors.

 We have utilized an in vivo-inducible genetic-fate-mapping strategy to permanently label cohorts of Math1-positive cells and their progeny that arise in the rhombic lip of the cerebellar primordium during embryogenesis.

+[DOI10.1155/2012/921732] The c1 domain, expressing Atoh1, corresponds to the rhombic lip that produces all types of glutamatergic neurons in the cerebellum.

+But note this review is a bit too Cerebeloum-centric so it does not have to be so specific